January 19, 2025

 Swiss screw machines are used to machine more complex precision pins.
 These machines specialize in making small, cylindrical shaped parts.
 The Swiss screw machine has exceptional precision, maintaining tolerances of ±0.005mm (0.0002in).
 This machining method is also efficient for high-volume orders because it can run automatically for hours without human involvement.

 Spex offers a large selection of custom precision pins and rollers for whatever your project needs.
-We are an ISO 9001:2015 certified company, and our team specializes in precision machining and supply chain efficiency.
+We are an ISO 9001:2015 certified machine shop, and our team specializes in precision machining and supply chain efficiency.
 Our machined components are available in an array of different materials and finishes and are manufactured to meet all the highest quantity needs.

 Reach out to our team to get a quote for your next project.